-GARNA’s Youth Ecological Literacy Program (YELP) brings teachers, natural resource agency representatives, and volunteers together to provide science-based activities through school field trips, internships, enrichment programs and summer camps.
-The program currently reaches over 900 students.
+GARNA’s Youth Ecological Literacy Program (YELP) brings teachers, natural resource agency representatives, and volunteers together to provide science-based activities through school field trips, internships, enrichment programs and summer camps. in 2017, YELP impacted over 1000 students!

 GARNA’s goal is to expand the program to additional school districts and communities and is currently seeking funding to do so.